Floralis Genérica

-Floralis Genérica is a sculpture made of steel and aluminum located in Plaza de las Naciones Unidas, Avenida Figueroa Alcorta, Buenos Aires, a gift to the city by the Argentine architect Eduardo Catalano.
+Floralis Genérica is a sculpture made of steel and aluminum located in United Nations Square in Buenos Aires, a gift to the city by the Argentine architect Eduardo Catalano.
 Catalano once said that the flower "is a synthesis of all the flowers and, at the same time, a hope reborn every day at opening."
 It was created in 2002.
 The sculpture was designed to move, closing its petals in the evening and opening them in the morning.